jlwatson/certified-dp/README.md

 ### Overview

-This repository contains a Rust-based implementation of a certified Binomial mechanism for arbitary differentially-private counting queries, backed by `curve25519-dalek`, which implements Pedersen commitments over the prime- order Ristretto group.
+This repository contains a Rust-based implementation of a certified Binomial mechanism for arbitary differentially-private counting queries for the paper ["Certifying Private Probabilistic Mechanisms"](https://eprint.iacr.org/2024/938).
+It is backed by `curve25519-dalek`, which implements Pedersen commitments over the prime-order Ristretto group.

 The Prover and Verifier execute as separate processes and communicate through a localhost TCP socket.